R4Z0R49/DayZStats/README.md

 ==================
 - Rename config.php-dist to config.php.
 - Edit config.php and set to the right values.
 This is highly important!
-- The default login is: admin/123456

 ==================
 Updating
 ==================
-- Check for any new files to run in the sql/updates folder.
+- Replace all the files in your directory
 - Check that your config.php is up to date with the new config.php-dist if it has been edited